kedacore/http-add-on/docs/ref/v0.6.0/http_scaled_object.md

 This is the number of _pending_ (or in-progress) requests that your application needs to have before the HTTP Add-on will scale it.
 Conversely, if your application has below this number of pending requests, the HTTP add-on will scale it down.

 For example, if you set this field to 100, the HTTP Add-on will scale your app up if it sees that there are 200 in-progress requests.
 On the other hand, it will scale down if it sees that there are only 20 in-progress requests.
 Note that it will _never_ scale your app to zero replicas unless there are _no_ requests in-progress.
 Even if you set this value to a very high number and only have a single in-progress request, your app will still have one replica.

+### `scaledownPeriod`

+>Default: 300

+The period to wait after the last reported active before scaling the resource back to 0.

+> Note: This time is measured on KEDA side based on in-flight requests, so workloads with few and random traffic could have unexpected scale to 0 cases.
+In those case we recommend to extend this period to ensure it doesn't happen.